SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_style_validation.md

 to your user and avoid having a form rejected by a clerk.

-Consider whether it would be helpful or too much clutter for your user to see any validation rules, such as maxmimum length, before they start typing on the form.
+Consider whether it would be helpful or too much clutter for your user to see any validation rules, such as maximum length, before they start typing on the form.

 Examples of places validation can be helpful: